PhilStollery/phils.weblog.lol/weblog/2023/test.md

 One of the cool things about omg.lol and specially it's weblog feature is that it's backed by an API.
 There are [steps](https://advent.weblog.lol/day-12) on how to hook it up.

 This is a test post to see if it's now working?
+Maybe I had the wrong address?